-Leisure has become a multibillion-dollar business in the United States, with camps, cruises and other recreational activities gaining steam across the country.
+Leisure has become a multibillion-dollar business in the United States, with camps, cruises, and other recreational activities gaining steam across the country.
 As the industry grows, so does the need for qualified professionals working in the various aspects of leisure and recreation.
 To answer the call, community colleges are beginning to offer degrees in "leisure" to help those interested in this profession get started on a lucrative, rewarding career.

 About the Leisure Industry

 Recreation workers deal with a wide range of environments and duties, from organizing arts and crafts at a children's camp to running organized sports leagues for corporations or communities.
 Jobs may be seasonal or permanent, and the large majority of positions are part-time.
 Because competition is stiff for full-time positions within this industry, according to the Bureau of Labor Statistics, additional education and training can go a long way in helping you secure the position you want.

 Recreation employees may work in a wide range of settings, including:

-· Cruise ships
+- Cruise ships

-· Nature parks
+- Nature parks

-· Summer camps
+- Summer camps

-· Community centers
+- Community centers

-While many employees in this industry spend many of their working hours outdoors, directors and managers primarily enjoy a desk job, organizing activities and managing staff from an office.
+While many employees in this industry spend many of their working hours outdoors, directors and managers primarily enjoy a desk job, organizing activities, and managing staff from an office.
 The employment outlook for this industry is good, with faster than average growth expected in many areas.

 Training in Oklahoma City

 Oklahoma City Community College is just one of the institutions jumping onboard the leisure bandwagon, with an associate's degree specifically geared toward students looking for a career in this area.
-According to News OK, a degree in leisure services from OCCC can lead to jobs as cruise directors, park rangers and raft and rock climbing guides.
+According to News OK, a degree in leisure services from OCCC can lead to jobs as cruise directors, park rangers, and raft and rock climbing guides.
 The program is brand new, with some courses offered next spring and even more available in the fall.

 For students interested in a career in parks and recreation management, this Ohio community college fits the bill.
-The Lakeland Community College parks and recreation management degree prepares students to work in city parks, federal and state agencies, city parks, community centers and fitness clubs.
-This program, which was launched at the beginning of the 2009-2010 academic year is the first of its kind in northeast Ohio, according to the college website
+The Lakeland Community College parks and recreation management degree prepares students to work in city parks, federal and state agencies, city parks, community centers, and fitness clubs.
+This program, which was launched at the beginning of the 2009-2010 academic year is the first of its kind in northeast Ohio, according to the college website.

 Courses in the Lakeland program include management, finance, and economics classes, business mathematics, organizational communication, and public speaking.
 An internship is also incorporated into the second year, so students receive hands-on training in the area of their specification.
 The associate's degree takes four semesters (69 credits) to complete.
 Students can also choose to transfer to a four-year university after graduation to complete studies for a bachelor's degree in parks and recreation management.

 Two Options Available in Scottsdale

 At Scottsdale Community College, students interested in a career in recreation can choose between an Associate in Applied Science in Recreation Management or a Certificate of Completion in Recreation Management, according to the college website.
 The associate degree requires a minimum of 64 credits, with courses like Leisure & Quality of Life and Outdoor Adventure Skills.
 This degree opens the door to a recreation career directly after graduation or the ability to transfer to a four-year university.

 The certificate of completion takes just three semesters to finish 43 hours and opens the door for a variety of entry-level positions in the recreation industry.
-While many of the courses taken for the certificate are similar to the degree classes, core curriculum in basics like composition and math are not required with the certificate program.
+While many of the courses taken for the certificate are similar to the degree classes, the core curricula in basics like composition and math are not required with the certificate program.
 Because of this, the certificate cannot be used alone to transfer to a four-year university as a junior.